Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: Introduction

 The Restricted Solid on Solid (RSOS) model was first introduced in the physics literature as a more realistic model of surface growth by Kim and Kosterlitz \cite{kim1989growth}.
 Various properties of the model, such as its growth rate and surface roughness were studied numerically.
 Since then, many papers have studied the model and its variants, with interest driven primarily by the fact that RSOS is conjectured to belong to the KPZ universality class \cite{park2003universality, kelling2016universality}.
-Much of this follow up work has concentrated on providing detailed numerical evidence of this conjecture and related questions, such as the existence of a crossover from random deposition to KPZ behavior \cite{hosseinabadi2010solid, pagnani2013multisurface, chien2004initial, kim2015phase, kelling2016universality}.
-One question of interest is the behavior of surface fluctuations as a function of time, the variance of the process.
+Much of this follow-up work has concentrated on providing detailed numerical evidence of this conjecture and related questions, such as the existence of a crossover from random deposition to KPZ behavior \cite{hosseinabadi2010solid, pagnani2013multisurface, chien2004initial, kim2015phase, kelling2016universality}.
+One question of interest is how the variance of the surface height scales as a function of time.
 In one dimension, this is believed to be $t^{2/3}.$ For dimensions two and higher, the answer seems to be unclear on account of the extensive numerical simulations done in $\cite{pagnani2013multisurface, kelling2011extremely}$, although earlier works conjectured $t^{1/2}$ for $d=2.$ Other works focus on analytical arguments from physics, for example mean field approximations \cite{barato2007mean} or renormalization group analysis \cite{kloss2012nonperturbative} for the KPZ equation.
 For further pointers, see the references in \cite{hosseinabadi2010solid}.

 Mathematically, the model may be of interest as a generalization of TASEP surface growth to higher dimensions, where adjacent differences may also take values in $\set{-1,0,1},$ or as a variant of stochastic interface models like SOS.
 To the author's best knowledge, the RSOS surface growth model is distinct from TASEP even in one dimension.
 Mathematical results on RSOS appear to be few. \cite{chatterjee2021superconcentration} applies a general framework for \textit{discrete-time}, synchronous surface growth driven by Gaussian noise to prove superconcentration in a variant of the RSOS model, and appears to be the first result on rigorous fluctuation upper bounds for any variant of the model, in discrete time.
 In the same framework, a deterministic version of the model was analyzed in \cite{chatterjee2022convergence}.
 Work by Savu \cite{savu2019conserved, savu2004hydrodynamic} studies a continuum RSOS in the hydrodynamic limit, as well as a conserved variant of the model by mean field approximation.